securechaindev/securechaindev.github.io/mcp-server.md

 ### 1. Register on Secure Chain

-Go to [Secure Chain](https://securechain.dev/) official lading page, and register yourself as a user.
+Go to [Secure Chain](https://securechain.dev/) official lading page, and register yourself as a user, then get an API Key from the top right key button.

 ### 2. Add mcp configuration